olumide-AI/capstone3-easyshop/README.md

 ---

+## Version Control & Tags

+To maintain a clean, understandable development history, EasyShop uses **Git tags** to mark significant milestones in the project.
+Tags help track important versions such as major feature completions, stable releases, or refactoring points.

+---
 **Note:**
 - For detailed installation steps on each tool (Java, IntelliJ, Git, MySQL, Postman), refer to your Year Up Software Installation Guide or the official documentation linked above.
 - For a consistent development experience, it’s recommended to use **Google Chrome** as your browser.